 Jenny has an above-average attendance and question-asking record which can be viewed on the They Work for You website here

-Jenny’s team are all self-employed and all work for her part-time.
+Jenny’s team are all part-time and paid according to the Green Party pay scale.
 Chloe Wilson, her younger daughter, covers her correspondence and diary.
 Ian Wingrove, Tom Chance, Pete Kennedy, Ed Jones and Abi Mcloughlin have all carried out research and communications work for Jenny, having been selected based on relevant skills and previous experience.
-In September 2016 Jenny received £22,000 as a private donation from an ecologically minded philanthropist which paid for the bulk of the time of the support team for a year.
+Jenny twice received £22,000 as a private donation from an ecologically minded philanthropist which went towards staff costs and has also raised money via crowd funders.
+The bulk of her staff costs are currently being paid by the Green Party of England and Wales.
 You can see the Lords register of interests, which includes a record of donations and gifts, here.